KITrokopter/gui-concepts/README.md

 #Status messages:

-##Status messages of a Quadrokopter:
+##Status messages of a Quadrocopter:

 * Untracked
 * Tracked
 * Launching
 * Landing

-All quadrokopters that were found are shown.
+All quadrocopters that were found are shown.
-Ready to launch has to be checked so that the quadrokopter can be added to the current formation.
+Ready to launch has to be checked so that the quadrocopter can be added to the current formation.
-The Blink button makes the LED on the quadrokopter blink 3 times.
-This way the user can figure out which quadrokopter is which..
+The Blink button makes the LED on the quadrocopter blink 3 times.
+This way the user can figure out which quadrocopter is which..

 ##Global status messages: